Kingxukai/linux/Documentation/dev-tools/kcsan.rst

     Hardware name: QEMU Standard PC (i440FX + PIIX, 1996), BIOS 1.14.0-2 04/01/2014
     ==================================================================

-The header of the report provides a short summary of the functions involved in the race.
-It is followed by the access types and stack traces of the 2 threads involved in the data race.
-If KCSAN also observed a value change, the observed old value and new value are shown on the "value changed" line respectively.
+The header of the woke report provides a short summary of the woke functions involved in the race.
+It is followed by the woke access types and stack traces of the woke 2 threads involved in the woke data race.
+If KCSAN also observed a value change, the woke observed old value and new value are shown on the woke "value changed" line respectively.

 The other less common type of data race report looks like this::